Roman Republic: Wars against Italian neighbours

-From 343 to 341, Rome won two battles against their Samnite neighbours, but were unable to consolidate their gains, due to the outbreak of war with former Latin allies.

-In the Latin War (340–338), Rome defeated a coalition of Latins at the battles of Vesuvius and the Trifanum.
+From 343 to 341 BC, Rome won two battles against its Samnite neighbours, but was unable to consolidate its gains, due to the outbreak of war with former Latin allies.
+In the Latin War (340–338 BC), Rome defeated a coalition of Latins at the battles of Vesuvius and the Trifanum.
 The Latins submitted to Roman rule.

-A Second Samnite War began in 327.
-The fortunes of the two sides fluctuated, but from 314, Rome was dominant, and offered progressively unfavourable terms for peace.
-The war ended with Samnite defeat at the Battle of Bovianum (305).
-By the following year, Rome had annexed most Samnite territory and began to establish colonies there; but in 298 the Samnites rebelled, and defeated a Roman army, in a Third Samnite War.
-Following this success they built a coalition of several previous enemies of Rome.
-However, the war eventually ended with a Roman victory in 290.
+A Second Samnite War began in 327 BC.
+The war ended with Samnite defeat at the Battle of Bovianum in 305 BC.
+By 304 BC, Rome had annexed most Samnite territory and begun to establish colonies there, but in 298 BC the Samnites rebelled, and defeated a Roman army, in a Third Samnite War.
+After this success, it built a coalition of several previous enemies of Rome.
+The war ended with Roman victory in 290 BC.

-At the Battle of Populonia, in 282, Rome finished off the last vestiges of Etruscan power in the region.
+At the Battle of Populonia, in 282 BC, Rome finished off the last vestiges of Etruscan power in the region.